deev/tahoe-lafs/docs/upload-happiness.rst

-This upload algorithm is called “Servers Of Happiness”, and the way it works, basically, is that if one server has multiple shares of a file, then it counts only one of those shares, and if one share is present on multiple servers, then it counts only one of those servers.
+This upload algorithm is called “Servers Of Happiness”, and the way it works, basically, is that if one server has multiple shares of a file, then the uploader counts only one of those shares, and if one share is present on multiple servers, then the uploader counts only one of those servers.

 The end result is that regardless of whatever weird distribution of shares was in place when the uploader started, it will proceed as long